syncfusion/blazor-docs/src/querybuilder/query-builder/how-to/change-display-mode.md

 # Display Options

-Display options allow you to view the Query Builder Vertically or Horizontally.
-To achieve this functionality, you can use [`DisplayMode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_DisplayMode) property.
+The Querybuilder allows you to view Vertically or Horizontally.
+To enable this feature, you can set the [`DisplayMode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_DisplayMode) property.
+In the following sample the display option is set as vertical.

 ```csharp
 @using Syncfusion.Blazor.QueryBuilder